 Attendance: At The University of Texas at Arlington, taking attendance is not required.
 Rather, each faculty member is free to develop his or her own methods of evaluating students' academic performance, which includes establishing course-specific policies on attendance.
-As the instructor of this section, I will take attendance during both lectures and labs.
+As the instructor of this section, I will take attendance during lectures, and attendance will be taken at all lab sessions and factored into your Lab grade (see below).